thendarion/my_documents/README.md

 ## [TimberHUN translation mod](https://github.com/thendarion/timberborn-magyaritas)

 A big Hungarian translation mod for Timberborn.
 Way more effort than I would care to admit.
 Still worth it though.

-> Note: the content I created while working at the big companies is not publicly available.